Kunj05/Kunj05/README.md

   </a>
 </p>

-- 🌱 I’m currently learning **Next.js, AWS, DSA, and CS Fundamentals**
+- 🌱 I’m currently learning **Next.js, AWS, DSA, and CS Fundamental**
 - 💬 Ask me about **Web Development, Backend, and Cloud**
 - 📫 How to reach me: **kunjchandak05@gmail.com**